SADDLE

 The photos show nine stages of stenciling one tile, 20×20cm with one only color.

 The design is cut out in transparent filing paper.
-It is laid on top of a gray material so the design can be seen in the photo.
+It is laid on top of a gray material so the design can be seen, as in the photo.
 The tile that has been prepared with opaque glaze-base is laid down and on each side of it a bisque tile is laid.
-These are to support the plastic paper at the same level of the prepared tile to stop it bending, which would distort the design.
+These are to help to keep the plastic paper at the same level as the prepared tile to stop it from bending, which would distort the design.

 The paper is laid onto the tile and weighed down with bits.
 Mix the paint you are going to use so it all has the same thickness you require.
-Have a large brush to paint, dip it into the color and move it so the paint is well integrated into its hair, as you take it out press it against the inside neck of the pot to take off the excessive color and to flatten out the brush hair.
-Pull the brush over the stencil, painting the cut out spaces, holding it in place with you left hand if needed.
+Use a large brush to paint, dip it into the color and move it so the paint is well absorbed into the hair, as you take it out press it against the inside neck of the pot to take off the excess color and to flatten out the brush hair.
+Pull the brush over the stencil, painting the spaces that have been cut out,, holding it in place with you left hand if needed.
 Lift up the stencil and you have your decorated tile.
 The paint on the plastic dries very quickly, it can be brushed off and you can start again straight away.

 Click on the title to see more images

 Stenciling with many colors.
 The following tiles were made in about 1910; they are the bottom half of a wall in a long passage.
-To repair it many tiles had to be reproduced using the same method.
-The first photo shows the work finished.
+To repair it many tiles had to be reproduced, the first photo shows the work finished.

-The following explains how they were reproduced 20 years ago and in Stenciling (6) it is explained how to work today. a) Shows 16 tiles, 20 × 20 cm, there are 4 different designs, the top one and the second down, A1 and B1 are the same as the ones next to them, but in reverse, and C1 and D1 are repeated.
+These tiles were reproduced about 20 years ago and the methods have changed slightly and in the section Stenciling 3a explains how we now prepare the paper and the design. a) Shows 16 tiles, 20 × 20 cm, there are 4 different designs.
+The top one and the second down, A1 and B1, are the same as the ones next to them, but in reverse, and C1 and D1 are repeated.
 Stenciling can always be recognized as the colors are flat and show the strokes left by the brush.

-Correctly placing several stencils for one design: When working with a complicated design that has many different stencils, it is very important to place the stencils correctly, one with another, with tiles the corners can be used as a guide.
+Correctly placing several stencils for one design: When working with a complicated design that has many different stencils, it is very important to place the stencils correctly, one on top of the other.
+With tiles the corners can be used as a guide.

-This tile was made before there were scanners and photos were in use.
+This tile was made before scanners were invented.
+Photos and photocopies were used to reproduce them.
 The following is to give you an idea of how it was done and the work involved.

 1) This is to show how the design is repeated; there are 4 tiles laid out 4 times, in all 16 tiles.

-2) The tracing of the original tile on transplant pepper and pounced;.
-Enlarge it to see how closely it is pounced.
+2) The tracing of the original tile is on transparent paper and pounced; enlarge it to see how closely it is pounced.

 3) In this design the colors are stenciled and the outlines are the white of the glaze-based.
 Work out how many stencils are needed; each color has to have one or more, this tile needs seven.

-4) The paper has been prepared with wax and cut to cover the tile, with two corns that fit exactly; this is for placing it correctly and the other sides can overlap.
+4) The paper has been prepared with wax and cut to cover the tile with two corners that fit exactly; this is for placing it correctly, the other sides can overlap.

-6) The pounced outlines of each stencil was marked on to the prepared paper with carbon powder, these were then drawn with a pencil and when finished the powder was brushed off.
+6) The pounced outlines of each stencil were marked on to the prepared paper with carbon powder, these were then drawn with a pencil and when finished the powder was brushed off.

-7) To cut out the shapes, two or three lairs of newspaper were laid out as flat as possible, a section of the design was laid on top and with a very sharp and fine cutting knife the spaces for each color was cut out.
-The lairs of newspapers allowed the knife to sink right through and move so the cutting was smooth.
+7) To cut out the shapes, two or three layers of newspaper were laid out as flat as possible, a section of the design was laid on top and with a very sharp and fine cutting knife the spaces for each color were cut out.
+The layers of newspapers allowed the knife to sink right through and move so the cutting was smooth.

 8) Prepare enough of each color to paint all the tiles.
 Keep them in basins wide enough for the large brush that is used.

-9) Lay out four or five tiles and place the first stencil correctly dip the paint brush into the color, on the side the basin push the brush to remove excessive color.
-Pull the brush over the space, always moving it in the same direction so the lines are continue and are straight.
+9) Lay out four or five tiles and place the first stencil correctly.
+Dip the paint brush into the color, on the side of the basin push the brush to remove excess color.
+Pull the brush over the space, always moving it in the same direction so the lines are continuous and are straight.

-10) Remove the stencil and paint the other tiles, as soon as the paper gets too damp to use put it between pages of new papers and leave it to dry then dust of the color and use it again.
-While drying mark on the next color continue doing this until all the colors in the five tiles are finished.
+10) Remove the stencil and paint the other tiles.
+As soon as the paper gets too damp to use put it between pages of newpaper and leave it to dry then dust off the color and use it again.
+While drying mark on the next color and continue doing this until all the colors in the five tiles are finished.
 Put them in a crank and start on the next five, the paper should be dry.

 There are 7 stencils

-Stilts are functional furniture to supports work such as plates and jars that are decorated with slip or glaze while being fired.
+Stilts are functional furniture to support work such as plates and jars decorated with slip or glaze while they are being fired.

 There are several types of stilts industrially made with a ceramic or metal product.
-There are two types one shaped like a “Y” and the other is circle, both have three vertical legs which overlap the main part underneath and above and both ends of each one are finely pointed.
-They are placed between the floor and the object, so that if the glaze runs it cannot adhere them together.
-If the object is slightly stuck, to separate them hold the work in one hand the stilt in the other and twist them in opposite directions.
+There are two types one is shaped like a “Y” and the other is circular, both have three vertical legs which overlap the main part underneath and above and both ends of each one are finely pointed.
+They are placed between the floor and the object, so that if the glaze runs it cannot make the stick them together.
+If the object is slightly stuck to the stilt, separate them by holding the work in one hand the stilt in the other and twist them in opposite directions.

 ca: GRES